Bay Head, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 10.74 mi of roadways, of which 8.24 mi were maintained by the municipality, 1.16 mi by Ocean County and 1.34 mi by the New Jersey Department of Transportation.

 The main roadway through Bay Head is Route 35, a two-lane highway that connects many of the Jersey Shore's small communities.

 Public transportation

-NJ Transit trains terminate at the Bay Head station and yard, with service on the North Jersey Coast Line north to Penn Station Newark, Hoboken Terminal, and Penn Station New York in Midtown Manhattan.
+NJ Transit trains terminate at the Bay Head station and yard, with service on the North Jersey Coast Line north to Newark Penn Station, Hoboken Terminal, and New York Penn Station in Midtown Manhattan.

 Climate

 According to the Köppen climate classification system, Bay Head has a Humid subtropical climate (Cfa).